Arizona Court Records

 Getting a Traffic Ticket in Arizona

 An Arizona Traffic Ticket and Complaint citation is a ticket issued for Arizona traffic violations and infractions.
 It is a computer-generated long-form issued by law enforcement officers when an offender is deemed to have violated traffic laws, statutes, or ordinances.
 It represents the officer's sworn statement regarding his observation of the incident.
 The officer typically completes the form at the scene of the incident.
 It features the bio-data of the offender, including full name, date of birth, social security number, physical & mailing addresses (if different), and details of the license and vehicle involved.
 It will include information about the statute section violated and a description of the charges being levied against the offender.
-It will indicate the court in which you are to appear to respond to the citation.
+It will indicate the court in which you will appear to respond to the citation.
 You may be expected to sign the ticket as an acceptance of the charges against you before receiving your copy, but no admission of guilt.

 What to Do When You Get a Traffic Ticket in Arizona?